-looking for an outdoor lifestyle, a place in the heart of a historic city or a family home with room for the kids to run around, you’ll find it here.
-Your options include suburban homes, rural living, apartments, flats and townhouses.
-When searching for accommodation, there are three possibilities: social housing, private rentals and buying a property.
+Looking for an outdoor lifestyle, a smart place in the heart of a historic city or a family home with room for the kids to run around?
+You will find it here.
+Your options include efficient flats, spacious townhouses, suburban homes, rural living, apartments and more.
+When searching for accommodations, there are three possibilities: social housing, private rentals and buying a property.

-If you’re planning a short-term stay in the Utrecht Region (less than five years), renting may be your best bet.
-After all, contracts can easily be changed and you’re spared the effort of making major repairs or ongoing maintenance.
-Essentially, there are two rental markets in the Utrecht Region: social housing (sociale huurwoningen) and the private sector.
+If you are expecting to stay less than five years in the Utrecht Region, renting may be your best choice.
+This gives you greater flexibility in terms of contracts and you are spared the effort of making major repairs or ongoing maintenance.
+Essentially, there are two rental markets in the Utrecht Region: social housing and the private rental.

-Around 75% of Dutch rental properties belong to housing associations which provide social housing.
-This can be significantly cheaper than renting on the private market, but is also rigorously controlled, allocated based on need and annual income.
-There are also typically long waiting periods – waits of three to seven years aren't uncommon, particularly in major cities.
+Social housing - Around 75% of Dutch rental properties belong to housing associations which provide social housing.
+This can be significantly cheaper than renting on the private market but is also rigorously controlled, allocated based on need and annual income.
+There are also typically long waiting periods – waits of three to seven years are not uncommon, particularly in major cities.